bazelbuild/bazel-blog/_posts/2019-02-01-dynamic-spawn-scheduler.md

 As a historical note, [@philwo](https://github.com/philwo/) originally implemented the dynamic spawn scheduler as a Google-internal module.
 The reason was simplicity because the code needed to directly interact with the Forge module. [@jin](https://github.com/jin/) later worked on generalizing the code to support both Forge and RBE and is who brought you this feature in Bazel 0.21.
 I, [@jmmv](https://julio.meroh.net/), am only the messenger and a performance tester.

 Please give this a try and [let us know](https://groups.google.com/forum/#!forum/bazel-discuss) how it goes!

+**EDIT (2019-02-05):** This post was updated to make it clear that most measurements were made against Google's internal remote execution system, that any numbers are not representative of average builds using RBE, and that the dynamic spawn scheduler is an experimental feature at this point.